CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_2.rst

        :answer_d: The run-time first increases and then decreases as the input size is increased.
        :correct: a
        :feedback_a: Correct.
 This is true because every input requires the same amount of time.
        :feedback_b: Incorrect.
-This is incorrect because time per step doesn't decrease with more steps.
+This is incorrect because time per step doesn't decrease with more inputs.
        :feedback_c: Incorrect.
 The number of steps an algorithm goes through does influence the the time an algorithm takes to run.
        :feedback_d: Incorrect.
-The number of steps increasing always increases the runtime of a algortihm in this case.
+The number of steps increasing always increases the runtime of an algorithm in this case.

        If the number of steps that an algorithm takes is equal to a linear function of the input size, then which of the following statements is true regarding the runtime of the algorithm?